schemathesis/schemathesis/docs/service.rst

 - **Test Runs**:

   - Most of the Schemathesis runner's events are included, encompassing all generated data and explicitly passed headers.
-  - Sensitive data within the generated test cases and received responses is automatically masked by default, replaced with the string ``[Masked]`` to prevent accidental exposure.
+  - Sensitive data within the generated test cases and received responses is automatically sanitized by default, replaced with the string ``[Filtered]`` to prevent accidental exposure.
-  - Further information on what is considered sensitive and how it is masked can be found at :ref:`Masking Sensitive Output <sensitive-output>`.
+  - Further information on what is considered sensitive and how it is sanitized can be found at :ref:`Sanitizing Output <sanitizing-output>`.

 - **Environment Variables**: